thegambler111/CoolObsVault/03_Life_experience/Storytelling/Pixar 22 Rules For Storytelling/Pixar 22 Rules For Storytelling.md

 # Rule #15: If you were your character, in this situation, how would you feel?
 Honesty lends credibility to unbelievable situations.

 # Rule #16: What are the stakes?
 Give us a reason to root for the character.
 What happens if they don’t succeed?
 Stack the odds against.
+- Point out a threat
+	- The threat must be viable
+- In business, highlight the very specific painpoints your potential customers
+	- Remember their business can run without you, but if you’re a painkiller, they’re more likely to get interested

 # Rule #17: No work is ever wasted.
 If it’s not working, let go and move on - it’ll come back around to be useful later.
 - Focus on showing up - consistency creates competence.